On the Wasserstein alignment problem: Introduction

-where $(A^\top)_\#\mu$ is the pushforward of $\mu$ under the mapping $x \mapsto A^{\top} x$ and the infimum is over all $n \times d$ matrices $A$.
+where $(A^\top)_\#\mu$ is the pushforward of $\mu$ under the transpose mapping $x \mapsto A^{\top} x$, and the infimum is over all $n \times d$ matrices $A$.
 Here, $c(x,z)=-8x \cdot z$ is the inner product cost function on $\R^d$ and $\norm{A}$ refers to the Frobenius norm of $A$.
-This is exactly of the form \eqref{eq:wgencostpenal}.
-Moreover, if $\mu$ and $\nu$ have finite second moments, the infimum in \eqref{IGW} can be restricted to a compact set of matrices with bounded entries.

-{\bf Example 4} (Encoder and decoder perspective).
-Consider $\X\subset \R^n$ and $\Z \subset \R^d$, and $T_\theta: \R^n \to \R^d$ be a neural network parameterized by $\theta \in \Theta \subset \R^k$.
-In the framework of variational autoencoders (VAEs)~\cite{VAE, VAEintro}, we can interpret $T_\theta$ as an {\it encoder} when $n \gg d$, mapping high-dimensional input data to a lower-dimensional latent space.
-In contrast, when $d \gg n$, $T_\theta$ can be viewed as a {\it decoder}, transforming low-dimensional latent representations into high-dimensional outputs.

-Unlike VAEs, which typically rely on the Kullback–Leibler (KL) divergence (or its variational approximation) to train the neural network, our formulation in~\eqref{eq:wgencost} employs the Wasserstein distance to guide the training of $T_\theta$.
-This approach aligns with Wasserstein-based generative models~\cite{Bousquet2017, Tolstikhin2017}, which have been shown to offer superior stability and more meaningful latent representations by leveraging optimal transport principles.

-There are other applications where we believe our techniques might be useful.
-One such application is the SE(3)-Transformer~\cite{Fuchs-2020} which is a specialized deep learning architecture designed for 3D geometric data, ensuring that predictions remain equivariant under rigid transformations (rotations and translations).
-It extends the transformer architecture to handle spatially structured data, such as molecular structures, protein folding, point clouds, and physical simulations.
-For example, DeepMind's AlphaFold 2 uses SE(3)-equivariant neural networks to refine protein structures.
-This ensures that the predicted protein conformation does not depend on the coordinate system.
-We believe that our method can be used to address alignment problems~\cite{Bryant-2022, Nguyen-2024} arising in this context.
+This is exactly of the form \cref{eq:wgencostpenal}.
+An analogous variational representation for an entropic Gromov--Wasserstein distance was given in \cite[Theorem 1]{ZGMS24}.
+These results, and ours, demonstrate the power of duality in elucidating the hidden structures of optimal transport problems beyond the classical setting. \end{example}